Doug Eddings: Notable games

-In July & August 2021, Eddings would once again come under fire after being the home plate umpire in two San Diego Padres games.
+In July and August 2021, Eddings would once again come under fire after being the home plate umpire in two San Diego Padres games.
 The first, on July 24, saw the ejections of Padres left fielder Tommy Pham and associate manager Skip Schumaker.
 The scorecard report on Eddings' performance also showed a +0.69 skew for the Padres opponent (which coincidentally happened to be the Marlins).
 Afterwards, the Padres filed a formal complaint against Eddings due to the result of the game.
 The next game, on August 20, saw the ejections of Padres manager Jayce Tingler, third baseman Manny Machado, and development coach Ryan Flaherty.
 The report for this game showed a greater skew (+1.21) that also favored the Padres opponent (this time, the Phillies).

 Eddings worked his 3,000th game on June 13, 2023, at Globe Life Field in Arlington, Texas.

+On September 4, 2026, during the Colorado Rockies game against the St. Louis Cardinals, Eddings told Cardinals pitcher Hancel Rincon to adjust his hat during Rincon’s major league debut.
+Cardinals manager Oliver Marmol expressed frustration with Eddings over the instruction leading to Marmol being ejected by Eddings.
+Eddings subsequently assessed a controversial pitch clock violation against Cardinals pitcher Justin Bruihl and later made an incorrect call at home plate on a play that resulted in a pivotal run for Colorado.

 Umpiring style

 A report in The Hardball Times listed Eddings as having called the largest strike zone among all Major League umpires in 2011.